marsiwiec/spike-doctor/README.md

 # spike-doctor
-Basic python shiny app for the analysis of whole-cell current clamp recordings
+Shiny python app for the analysis of whole-cell current clamp recordings